NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.95 - added support for Inspector Hover mode which shows the outlines of each element on a page when using the Inspector

+0.951 - fixed translations to be rendered for multi-page widgets embedded with a primary and second language

 ## Installation

 ### Script Setup